 - The flavor of Worcestershire sauce is tangy and salty with a slightly sweet taste.

-- It can be used in various dishes, such as meats, seafood, and vegetables.
+- It can be used in various dishes like meats, seafood, and vegetables.

 - In general, you can substitute Worcestershire sauce for Tamari at a 1:1 ratio.